abikesa/nyaru/README.md

 Former Rwanda President HABYARIMANA, for example, was a MUKIGA from Gisenyi, North-western Rwanda, bordering Kigezi.
 To the North-East of Rwanda, is the Umutara province, where native Runyankore speaking cattle keeping (Bahima) of the Bagina, Bashambo and other clans were settled.
 Some of them - Kataraiha and Kisiribombo - were appointed by the Rwanda King as Superior Chiefs.
 Most of these Bahima communities remained in Rwanda until the 1990/ '94 war.

-iv) THE GLOBAL PERSPECTIVE ON ETHNIC RIVALRY And CONFLICT:
+4. THE GLOBAL PERSPECTIVE ON ETHNIC RIVALRY And CONFLICT:
 From the end of WWII in 1945 to the 'Fall of The Berlin Wall' in 1989, Global Conflict was mostly driven by 'The Cold War' between The USA and USSR.
 But now all over the world, especially in the last 30 years, the world is at war with itself - Conflict mostly driven by Nationalist Extremism.
 Ethnic conflict has been cause of much suffering, war & destruction.